jrk156/version-control-practice/README.md

     + Item 2

-    + Item 3\
+    + Item 3

-For more information about markdown syntax, see the [Markdown Cheat Sheet1](https://www.markdownguide.org/cheat-sheet/).
+For more information about Markdown syntax, see the [Markdown Cheat Sheet1](https://www.markdownguide.org/cheat-sheet/).

 Practicing version control